avaneev/r8brain-free-src/README.md

 `doxygen ./other/r8bdoxy.txt` command from the library's directory.

-Preliminary tests show that the r8b::CDSPResampler24 resampler class achieves `61.0*n_cores` Mflops (`80.5*n_cores` for Intel IPP FFT and PFFFT) when converting 1 channel of 24-bit audio from 44100 to 96000 sample rate (2% transition band), on an Intel Core i7-7700K processor-based 64-bit AVX2-enabled system without overclocking.
-This approximately translates to a real-time resampling of `635*n_cores` audio streams, at 100% CPU load.
+Preliminary tests show that the r8b::CDSPResampler24 resampler class achieves `61.4*n_cores` Mflops (`83.9*n_cores` for Intel IPP FFT) when converting 1 channel of 24-bit audio from 44100 to 96000 sample rate (2% transition band), on an Intel Core i7-7700K processor-based 64-bit AVX2-enabled system without overclocking.
+This approximately translates to a real-time resampling of `639*n_cores` (`874*n_cores`) audio streams, at 100% CPU load.
 Time performance when converting to other sample rates may vary greatly.
 When comparing performance of this resampler library to another library make sure that the competing library is also tuned to produce a fully linear-phase response, has similar stop-band characteristics, and similar sample timing precision.

 ## Dynamic Link Library ##
 The functions of this SRC library are also accessible in simplified form via